JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 Troubleshooting / FAQ
 --------------------------------------------------
 - If you are getting strange errors and compile problems, you should remove Weather Maker entirely and redownload from the asset store and reimport and readd any WeatherMakerPrefab objects.
+- Clouds or shadow are flickering, wiggling or jiggling, jitter, etc. : try post processing: depth of field, bloom, color grading, temporal AA and/or motion blur.
+- Everything is gray / grey - Double check that LWRP or HDRP is not turned on and that any pre-processor definitions have removed any LWRP or HDRP defines.
 - Weather zone is not triggering: Make sure your player has kinematic rigid body, trigger sphere collider and that project physics settings allows the player and weather zone layer to collide.
 - Rain, mist, etc. looks bad - make sure HDR is on for your camera.
 - Night sky is not showing: Try turning up the night intensity on your sky sphere profile.